wix-playground/wix-ui-tpa-connected/README.md

 * Should a certain component not work properly in "WIX UI TPA Connected", "WIX UI TPA" component can be used directly - usage of both libraries at the same time should not cause problems.
 * It would be best not to import same component from both "WIX UI TPA Connected" and "WIX UI TPA" in different places of the same project in order not to increase bundle size unnecessarily.

+**Current state:**
+Components are already usable but build procedure is not yet reliable enough.
+Other todos are listed at the bottom of this page.

 ---

 ## Component Usage